ivangfr/graalvm-quarkus-micronaut-springboot/producer-consumer/springboot-producer-consumer/README.md

   	...
 67 common frames omitted
   ```

 	I set `org.springframework.kafka.support.serializer.JsonSerializer` using `@TypeHint`.
-After building the native image, starting the container and posting a news, I get the following exception
+After building the native image, starting the container and posting a news, I get the following exception.

+	Btw, if I do what the exception is suggesting _"to avoid exception,   disable SerializationFeature.FAIL_ON_EMPTY_BEANS"_, the payload of the message will be empty

 	```
   ERROR 1 --- [ctor-http-nio-2] a.w.r.e.AbstractErrorWebExceptionHandler : [d2eb64eb-1]  500 Server Error for HTTP   POST "/api/news"